AAPOR (The American Association for Public Opinion Research)

 Baruch College Austin W. Marxe School of Public and International Affairs is a member of NASPAA (Network of Schools of Public Policy, Affairs, and Administration).
 NASPAA is the global standard in public service education.
 It is the membership organization of graduate education programs in public policy, public affairs, public administration, and public and nonprofit management.
 It is the recognized global accreditor of master's degree programs in these fields.
 NASPAA's twofold mission is to ensure excellence in education and training for public service and to promote the ideal of public service.

-Graduate students must have completed at least half of their Master of Public Administration program, with an overall grade point average of 3.7 or higher at the time of application.
+Graduate students must have completed at least half of their Master of Public Administration program, with an overall grade point average of 3.70 or higher at the time of application.
+The gpa will not be rounded up to 3.70--it must be at least a 3.70 to be eligible.
 For graduating students, pending final semester grades will not be considered for membership.

 Undergraduate students must be official BSPA majors, upper-level juniors or seniors, have a GPA of at least 3.5 in at least 5 upper-level PAF courses (3000+), and a cumulative grade point average of 3.0 at the time of application.